soney/ProgramsInformationPeople/_sources/Assignments/ps4.rst

 	:autograde: unittest
 	:hidecode:

 	**10.** The code below contains a string ``january_temp_data`` with the same format as before, but with more data (see the "COLUMNS" comment at the beginning of the code).
-This time, write code that will determine which year had most **precipitation + snowfall**.
+This time, write code that will determine which year had most **precipitation + snowfall** and store that year as an integer in the variable ``most_water_year``.
 You will get zero credit if you hard code your answer.
 	~~~~
 	# COLUMNS:
 	#  0: year